 This Australian inventor, working in isolation in Ballarat around the turn of the 20th century and is a major contributor to the modern technological age.
 By the age of 26 Henry Sutton had won world acclaim and graced the world stage among the giants of the scientific world.
 He stood as an equal alongside such men as Alexander Graham Bell, Nikola Tesla and Thomas Edison.

-He was self-taught, attended the Ballarat School of Design as an SMB Lecturer in Electricity: 1883-1886 (now FedUni).
+He was self-taught, attended the Ballarat School of Design as an SMB lecturer in electricity: 1883-1886 (now Federation University).
 Henry's pioneering work stands alone even today.

 - Seeking out information and asking questions to explore the application of new technologies